 Turquoise Lakes Trail is a 12.7 mile moderately trafficked out and back trail located near Avon, Colorado that features a lake and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, birding, and horses and is best used from March until October.
 Horses are also able to use this trail.

 A nice mountain hike along Beaver Creek to the trout filled Turquoise Lakes.
-To start this hike follow my Beaver Lake guide.
-The trail now narrows to a singletrack back country trail unlike the wider pack trail to Beaver Lake.
-While this leg of the trip rises another 1500 feet it does so over a 4 miles as opposed to 3.
+After Beverl Lake, the trail narrows to a singletrack back country trail unlike the wider pack trail in to Beaver Lake.
+While this leg of the trip rises another 1500 feet, it does so over a 4 miles as opposed to 3.
 This makes for a pretty gentle grade for most of the rest of the trek.
 There are a few steep points here and there however.
 There are many stream crossings to make along the trail.
 None are quite as violent as the stream crossing below beaver lake, so there are no large bridges.
 Careful foot work and the help of logs will get you by high and dry.
 After winding through the pines you will come to large meadow.
 Back into the trees again, the next clearing will be at Lower Turquoise Lake.
 Continue further along the sometimes hard to follow trail and you will find Upper Turquoise.
 You may return on the same trail or climb Grouse Mountain and leave via West Grouse Creek or explore more of the Holy Cross Wilderness.

 Great hike with a beautiful payoff at the end.
 Out and back was a full day and my knees were pretty shot by the time we got back.
 Would like to camp overnight next time.